jpvantassel/swbatch/README.md

-# _swbatch_ - A DesignSafe-CI application for batch-style surface wave inversions using the Dinver module of the open-source software Geopsy
+# _swbatch_ - A DesignSafe-CI application for batch-style surface wave inversions using the _dinver_ module of the open-source software _geopsy_

 > Joseph P. Vantassel, The University of Texas at Austin